SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/SRS.md

       - #### History and Analytics :
         The platform can maintain a record of past rides, user ratings, and other data that can be used for analysis and insights.

+      - #### Schedule for future :
+        users can simply request a cab well in advance and have it at your doorstep, as planned.

    - ### 2.3 User Classes and Characteristics